 Per diem or other fixed allowance.
 You may reimburse your employees by travel days, miles, or some other fixed allowance under the applicable revenue procedure.
-In these cases, your employee is considered to have accounted to you if your reimbursement does not exceed rates established by the Federal Government.
-The 2014 standard mileage rate for auto expenses was 56 cents per mile.
-The rate for 2015 is 57.5 cents per mile.
+In these cases, your employee is considered to have accounted to you if your reimbursement doesn't exceed rates established by the Federal Government.
+The 2015 standard mileage rate for auto expenses was 57.5 cents per mile.
+The rate for 2016 is 54 cents per mile.

 The government per diem rates for meals and lodging in the continental United States can be found by visiting the U.S. General Services Administration website at www.GSA.gov and entering "per diem rates" in the search box.
 Other than the amount of these expenses, your employees' business expenses must be substantiated (for example, the business purpose of the travel or the number of business miles driven).
-For information on substantiation methods, see Publication 463, Travel, Entertainment, Gift, and Car Expenses.
+For information on substantiation methods, see Pub.
+463.